Enigmatic-Smile/fidel-ios/README.md

 ##### Step 3 (skip, if you have a Swift project)
 If you have an Objective-C project and did add any Swift code yet, please set the `Always Embed Swift Standard Libraries` flag, in Build Settings, to `YES`.
 If you're interested to understand the reasons, please read this [Apple material](https://developer.apple.com/library/archive/qa/qa1881/_index.html).

+##### Troubleshooting
+In case Cocoapods doesnt find the Fidel specs or it finds older specs, try updating with `pod update`.
+After updating `pod install`.

 ### Usage